Developer: Home Data Corp Publisher: Asmik Release: 11/24/89 Genre: Rail Shooter

 The one aspect Cosmic Epsilon shares with its brethren are its unrelenting difficulty.
 The enemy waves are continuous and come from all sides.
 It can be unfair to die unexpectedly from ships spawning behind you, which the game does frequently.
 The fast pace means any random bullet is deadly and with the viewpoint they can be hard to dodge.
 Heat seeking attacks are a crutch the game leans on too heavily, especially during boss battles.
 It can be incredibly intense but also insanely cheap.
 Luckily you respawn immediately on death.
 Otherwise the game would be impossible.

 There is one particular sequence that is absolute bullshit however.
 The lead up to the final boss is a corridor full of moving laser barriers.
 It is all of the game’s problems made manifest and drags on way too long, as if the designers were making one last ditch effort to drain your lives.
-The game’s end boss is one of the most intense on the NES but I still can’t say if that is good or bad.
+The game’s end boss is one of the most intense on the NES but I still cannot say if that is good or bad.
 I’ll leave that for you to decide.

 This is an absolutely amazing technical achievement for the system and one of its best.
 The look is nearly identical to Tetra Star which makes sense as it shares the same developer.
 The scrolling is fast and smooth and there is almost no slowdown which is a miracle.
 The overall color palette is very bright although there are times where it is extremely garish.
 The massive end level bosses are even more impressive than the scrolling.
 These nearly screen sized monstrosities are very alien in their design and present an awesome challenge.
-The soundtrack does not stand out unfortunately, it’s just….there.
+The soundtrack does not stand out unfortunately, it is just….there.

 In Closing